altruios/namshubettulpa/public/namshubettulpa/chapters/lixin-merph.md

 ~Felix said without turning back~
 ~Inside the closet was a mirror. ~
 ~Inside of which several drawers for cufflinks. ~
-~To his left were suits - from white, to black and most colors in between~ ~He felt like standing out today~
+~To his right were suits - from white, to black and most colors in between~ ~He felt like standing out today~
 'A nice red suit'
 ~Something to catch the eyes~